 Our standard plans are modular so you can choose the combination of cover that best suits you and your families needs.
 In addition to the Core plan, options include:

-The flexible nature of these plans, mean they can be tailored to meet your specific needs, making the right combination of cover for you and your family more financially accessible.
-Core plan and out-patient plan deductibles offer an opportunity to reduce premiums, as can a careful consideration of the region of cover.
+The flexible nature of these plans allow you tailor them to your specific needs, making the right combination of cover for you and your family more financially accessible.
+Core plan and out-patient plan deductibles offer an opportunity to reduce premiums, as can careful consideration of the region of cover.
 For example, taking ‘Worldwide excluding USA’ instead of ‘Worldwide’ will alter premium significantly.

 As an expat, it can be tempting to try to keep costs down by opting to rely on local healthcare when you are abroad.
 However, should you fall ill, you may find that the local healthcare options do not meet your needs.

-Before venturing abroad, it is important to weigh up your options and ensure that you have adequate health insurance you can rely on.
-Having the correct cover in place, will give you peace of mind that the medical needs of you and your family will be taken care of.
+Before venturing to another country on expat assignment, it is important to weigh your options and ensure that you have a health insurance plan you can rely on.
+Having the correct cover in place, will provide peace of mind as you settle into your new home.